PhoenixBasics/phoenixbasics.github.io/step6usersignin.md

   end
 ```

 Then we add `resource_from_claims/1` - this will need to return with an :ok tagged tuple with the Membership User or an :error tagged tuple.
 Guardian will hand it a JWT "claim" - which will (by convention) store our token subject (the id) in a key called `"sub"`.
+Add `alias Fawkes.Membership`.
+Then add this function:

 ```
 def resource_from_claims(claims) do